 Although our employees are not covered by a collective bargaining agreement, union organizational efforts could occur and, if successful, could increase our labor costs.
 A significant increase in the wages paid by competing employers or the unionization of groups of our employees could result in increases in the wage rates that we must pay.
 Likewise, laws and regulations to which we are subject, such as the Fair Labor Standards Act, which governs such matters as minimum wage, overtime and other working conditions, can increase our labor costs or subject us to liabilities to our employees.
 Our operations are also exposed to risks of claims for alleged employment-related liabilities, including risks of claims related to alleged wrongful termination or discrimination, wage payment practices, retaliation claims and other human resource related matters.
-We cannot assure you that labor costs will not increase in our labor costs or unavailability of skilled workers could impair our capacity, diminish our profitability and have a material adverse effect on our business, financial condition and results of operations.
+We cannot assure you that labor costs will not increase.
+Increases in our labor costs or unavailability of skilled workers could impair our capacity, diminish our profitability and have a material adverse effect on our business, financial condition and results of operations.

 In recent years, oilfield services companies have been the subject of a significant volume of wage and hour-related litigation, including claims brought under the Fair Labor Standards Act, in which employee pay practices have been challenged.
-We have been named as defendants in these lawsuits, and we do not maintain insurance for alleged wage and hour-related litigation.
-Some of these cases remain outstanding and are in various stages of negotiation and/or litigation.
+We have previously been named as defendants in these lawsuits, and we do not maintain insurance for alleged wage and hour-related litigation.
 The frequency and significance of wage or other employment-related claims may affect expenses, costs and relationships with employees and regulators.
 Additionally, we could become subject to material uninsured liabilities that could have a material adverse effect on our business, financial condition and results of operations.